-Temporary or partial grades or records kept by individual teachers are not public records.
+Nor are temporary or partial grades or records kept by individual teachers public records in nature.
 1961-62 Op.
 Att'y Gen. No. 61-137.

 Records of non-mandated university employment office. - Student complaints against man who utilized the services of university employment office to obtain domestic help by means of job postings were not "public records," since there was no legal mandate for the operation of the employment office, nor was there an obligation of the office to make or keep records of the complaints.
 Spadaro v.
 University of N.M.
 Bd. of Regents, 107 N.M.
 402, 759 P.2d 189 (1988).